automation555/minddrag-django/docs/source/api.rst

 **Notice:** Don't include the ``hash`` in the URL when using these.

-- *start*: Offset to start at (default 0)
+- *start*: Offset to start at (default 0) (TODO)
-- *limit*: Number of dragables returned (default 25, max 100)
+- *limit*: Number of dragables returned (default all) (TODO)
 - *team*: Retrieve all dragables that belong to this team.

-**Searching**

-Instead of ``team``, add a parameter ``search``.
+- *search*: Search term by which to filter the retrieved dragables.
+(TODO)

 **Access Restrictions**

+Authentication is required.

 - When retrieving an individual dragable:

-	Authentication is only required if the dragable belongs to a private team.
-	The authenticated user must be a member of the team.

-- When retrieving all dragables for a given team:

-	Authentication is only required if the team is private.
-The authenticated user must be a member of the team.
+	The authenticated user must be a member of the team the dragable belongs to.

-- When retrieving all dragables matching a given search term:
+- When retrieving all dragables:

-	Search results for authenticated requests include dragables from private teams that the authenticated user is a member of.
+	All dragables from the authenticated users teams are returned.

 **Example**